 The Department shall have 10 Work Days from receipt to review complete submissions.
 The following are excluded as Work Days: State Holidays, Federal Holidays, Saturdays, Sundays, the Friday after Thanksgiving, Christmas Eve, and the days between Christmas and New Year’s Day.
 This review time must be shown on the required Progress Schedule.

-Include any other agencies (for example, utilities, local jurisdiction) performing review along with review time.
-This review time will be contractual and used in the DBT’s Progress Schedule so expectations with agencies shall be coordinated prior to RFP release.